Robust Bayes-Like Estimation: Rho-Bayes estimation: Introduction

+Closer to our approach is the PAC-Bayesian one that has been developed by Olivier Catoni~\citeyearpar{MR2483528} and our parameter $\beta$ in the definition of the $\rho$-posterior~\eref{Eq-psB} refers to the (inverse) of the so-called temperature parameter in the definition of the Gibbs measure.
+This parameter essentially plays no role in our results.

 The paper is organized as follows.
-In Section~\ref{N}, we describe our framework, which includes as a particular case the density one presented in this introduction, and we give there our main assumptions that essentially allow to solve the measurability issues that are inherent to the construction of the posterior.
-Our main result can be found in Section~\ref{M}.
-We present there the concentration properties of our $\rho$-posterior distribution.
-These properties depend on two quantities, one which depends on the choice of the prior while the other is independent of it but depends on the model and the true density.
+In Section~\ref{N}, we describe our framework and state our main assumption that allows to solve the measurability issues that are inherent to the construction of the posterior.
+An account of what can be achieved with a $\rho$-posterior distribution is presented and commented in Section~\ref{sect-flavour} in the density and regression frameworks (with a random design).
+Our main result can be found in Section~\ref{M} where we present the concentration properties of our $\rho$-posterior distribution.
+These properties involve two quantities, one which depends on the choice of the prior while the other is independent of it but depends on the model and the true density.
 We show how one can control these quantities in Sections~\ref{Sect-UPBeta} and~\ref{Sect-UPBeps} respectively, giving there illustrative examples as well as general theorems that can be applied to many parametric models of interest.
-Section~\ref{sect-Appli} is devoted to two applications.
-One deals with the properties of the $\rho$-Bayes posterior which is associated to the Dirichlet prior on a model of histograms.
-The other presents the general properties of $\rho$-Bayes estimators that one can deduce from the posterior and the choice of a loss function.
 Our results on the connection between the classical Bayes posterior and the $\rho$-one are presented in Section~\ref{RB}.
 We show that under suitable assumptions on the density model and the prior, the Hellinger distance between these two distributions tends to 0 at rate $n^{-1/4}(\log n)^{3/4}$ as the sample size $n$ tends to infinity.
 In particular, this result shows that under suitable assumptions our $\rho$-Bayes posterior satisfies a Bernstein-von Mises Theorem.
 The problem of a hierarchical prior or, equivalently, that of model selection is handled in Section~\ref{MM}.
-Finally, the technical proofs our postponed to the Appendix.
+The proofs and discussions about measurability issues are to be found in the supplemental article [Baraud and Birg\'e~\citeyearpar{supp-bayes}] while additional results and examples can be found in the original version of this paper, Baraud and Birg\'e~\citeyearpar{Baraud:2017aa}.